samplemaker/freefem_matlab_octave_plot/README.md

 <a name="exportfromff"></a>

-## Writing syntax for FreeFem++ scripts
+## Export FEspace Data from FreeFem++

-There are two different possibilities to store data and create plots with the `ffmatlib`:
+There are two input data formats supported by `ffpdeplot`:

 1.)
-Points Data
+FEspace function is given on the mesh nodes
 2.)
-Triangle Data
+FEspace function is given at the triangle vertices

-The first method is the prefered one and especially suitable for P1 FE-Space simulations because the amount of data to be written is very small.
-In order to be able to plot higher order FE-Space simulations as well the simulation data must be converted into P1 data or must be interpolated on the triangle vertices (method 2).
+The first method is the prefered one but works only for P1-Element simulations.
+In order to also be able to plot simulation data created with higher order FE-Elements the data must be converted into P1-Element data or interpolated on the triangle vertices (method 2).

 From within the FreeFem++ script write the simulation data with the following statement sequence:

 ### 2D Problems (P1-Elements)

-Writes the Mesh:
+Saves the Mesh:

 ```Matlab
 savemesh(Th,"capacitorp1.msh");
 ```

-Writes scalar data:
+Saves the FEspace function:

 ```Matlab
 ofstream file("capacitor_potential_p1only.txt");